punctualabstract/dev-app-test/README.md

 $ sudo php -S localhost:8000 -t public
 ```

+Please add comments to your code and work where necessary.
+Also, please submit one commit &
-When you are finished with the test, please submit a pull request for review.
+one pull request per task for review.

 ### Task 1